-Here we begin to search for what you want to say about your article.
-In Self-Practice Exercise 8.1, you read your article and were asked to make notations wherever you got caught up by something within the source.
-Now, look back at those notations, decide which if any relate to the rhetorical guiding questions above.
-If none seem relevant, choose no more than three of the prompts above - the ones you have the most to say about! - to elaborate upon further.
+SEEL TRACTICE EXERCISE 0.3 In Self-Practice Exercise 8.1, you read your article and were asked to make notations wherever you got caught up by something within the source.
+Now, look back at those notations, decide which if any relate to the rhetorical guiding questions above, and make brief notes of the relevant rhetorical points in the space below.
+If none of your notations matched the questions, read the questions (and your article) again, and then try to answer the questions briefly.
+At this point you may identify more than two questions; later you will have the opportunity to assess which are your strongest points.
+1 2.